erickmerchant/dev-cli/README.md

 # @erickmerchant/dev-cli

 A CLI that can run a development server or build a static site for deployment.
-Prioritizes speed and simplicity without sacrificing dependency management and using the latest features of javascript.

-Install npm packages that use ES modules.
-Write your code referencing bare imports (even in your html).
-Run the serve command and it will modify those imports to work in the browser.
-ES modules can be referenced by the module property in a package's package.json.
-Also works with CSS, which can use the style property.
-Automatically runs babel with @babel/preset-modules.
-The cache command will save the responses to files to be uploaded to a static host.
+- hot module reloading via a server-sent events and a client-side ioc container

-## Usage
+- post and delete json to implement content edit UIs for development

-Install it globally or just use npx.
+- uses babel and postcss

 ```
 npx @erickmerchant/dev-cli --help